 COVID-19 FAQs for Employers: Update on Temporary Closures, Layoffs, and Leaves of Absence

-[Updated March 19: With the passage of the First Families Coronavirus Response Act, some employers will be required to provide paid leave related to COVID-19.
-Click for more information.]
+Updated March 19: With the passage of the First Families Coronavirus Response Act, some employers will be required to provide paid leave related to COVID-19.
+Click for more information.

-In the last few days, Minnesota has closed schools, restaurants, theaters, fitness centers, and other gathering places (Emergency Executive Orders opens in a new window20-02 and opens in a new window20-04).
-Minnesota has also started to provide much-needed relief to Minnesota employers and employees facing the immediate loss of work because of COVID-19 ( opens in a new windowEmergency Executive Order 20-05), including making unemployment benefits immediately accessible rather than requiring a one-week waiting period for out-of-work individuals.
+In the last few days, Minnesota has closed schools, restaurants, theaters, fitness centers, and other gathering places (Emergency Executive Orders 20-02 and 20-04).
+Minnesota has also started to provide much-needed relief to Minnesota employers and employees facing the immediate loss of work because of COVID-19 (Emergency Executive Order 20-05), including making unemployment benefits immediately accessible rather than requiring a one-week waiting period for out-of-work individuals.
 Below, we answer some frequently asked questions we have received since these orders were issued.

 We have to shut down temporarily because of COVID-19 and related orders.
 Will our employees be eligible for unemployment benefits?